 Certificate Appropriate Use DV SSL/TLS Server Used to secure online communication where the risks and consequences Certificates of data compromise are low, including non-monetary transactions or transactions with little risk of fraud or malicious access.
 OV SSL/TLS Server Used to secure online communication where the risks and Certificates consequences of data compromise are moderate, including transactions having substantial monetary value or risk of fraud or involving access to private information where the likelihood of malicious access is substantial.
-Certificate Appropriate Use EV SSL/TLS Server Used to secure online communication where risks and consequences of Certificates data compromise are high, including transactions having high monetary value, risk of fraud, or where involving access to private information where the likelihood of malicious access is high.
+EV SSL/TLS Server Used to secure online communication where risks and consequences of Certificates data compromise are high, including transactions having high monetary value, risk of fraud, or where involving access to private information where the likelihood of malicious access is high.
 Hotspot 2.0 OSU Server Used to authenticate OSU Servers pursuant to the Wi-Fi Alliance's Certificates Hotspot 2.0 specification.
 Code Signing Certificates, Establishes the identity of the Subscriber named in the Certificate and that including EV Code Signing the signed code has not been modified since signing.

 Rudimentary Level 1 Client Certificates - Personal Provides the lowest degree of assurance concerning identity of the individual and is generally used only to provide data integrity to the information being signed.
 These Certificates should only be used where the risk of malicious activity is low and if an authenticated transaction is not required.
 Level 1 Client Certificates - Enterprise and Class 1 and 2 Certificates Used in environments where there are risks and consequences of data compromise, but such risks are not of major significance.
 Users are assumed not likely to be malicious.
-Authentication Only Used where the identity of the certificate holder is irrelevant and where the risk of unauthorized access to a secure site is low.
 IGTF and Grid-only Certificates Support identity assertions and system authentication amongst participants in the International Grid Trust Federation.
 IGTF Certificates include those issued as publicly-trusted client Certificates and those issued under the Grid-only arc.
 Adobe Signing Certificates Used to sign Adobe documents and show that the portion of the document signed by the author has not been modified since signing.
 Time Stamp Token Used to identify the existence of data at a set period of time.